czrpb/soft-skills/soft-skills-with-claude3-opus.md

 > I would like you to generate the following for each of the 3 experts:
 >
-> 1. Soft Skills Expert: This expert should detail in their notes the soft skills they witnessed, how they were used by the collaborators, and examples of the trade-offs between soft skills in different contexts.
+> 1. **Soft Skills Expert**: This expert should detail in their notes the soft skills they witnessed, how they were used by the collaborators, and examples of the trade-offs between soft skills in different contexts.
-> 2. Mediator: This expert should detail in their personal journal what they learned by watching how the collaborators communicated using their soft skills and how this learning can be taught to other mediators.
+> 2. **Mediator**: This expert should detail in their personal journal what they learned by watching how the collaborators communicated using their soft skills and how this learning can be taught to other mediators.
-> 3. Ethicist: This expert should write a small paper for a philosophy journal about how Care and Virtue ethics are the foundation of soft skills.
+> 3. **Ethicist**: This expert should write a small paper for a philosophy journal about how Care and Virtue ethics are the foundation of soft skills.

 ### Soft Skills Expert's Notes